Superconductivity model for a spin-vortex checkerboard: Introduction

+Spin-vortex checkerboard in the context of cuprates was introduced in Ref.\cite{Boris2007} .
+Its various properties were analyzed in Refs.\cite{Boris2007,Boris2011,Boris2013,Dolgirev2017}.
+So far, however, this analysis has not touched the superconducting properties.
+In Section~\ref{microscopic} of the present article, we introduce a microscopic model aimed at describing superconductivity in the background of spin-vortex checkerboard.
+The model is a generalization of another one proposed in Ref.\cite{Boris2004} for the grid checkerboard.
+In Sections~\ref{solution} and \ref{solution2}, we find the mean-field solution of the generalized model in the same way as done in Ref.\cite{Boris2004}.
+However, our subsequent analysis in Section~\ref{superconducting} differs from that of Ref.\cite{Boris2004} in one significant respect, namely, we find that both the original model and its generalization made in Section~\ref{microscopic} do not induce non-zero superfluid stiffness.
+(In this regard, we correct an error made in Ref.\cite{Boris2004}.)
+We further show in Section~\ref{sec:stiff} that non-zero superfluid stiffness emerges once arbitrarily small hopping terms are included in the modeling.

-It should be remarked here that, experimentally, the onset of static spin modulations in 1/8-doped lanthanum cuprates --- spin vortices or stripes --- largely suppresses three-dimensional superconductivity but appears to coexist with two-dimensional superconductivity \cite{Li2007,Berg2007,Tranquada2008}.
-For both spin vortices and stripes, the suppression of the three dimensional superconductivity can be explained by the displacement of the modulation patterns in the adjacent CuO$_2$ planes.
+Experimentally, the onset of static spin modulations in 1/8-doped lanthanum cuprates --- spin vortices or stripes --- largely suppresses three-dimensional superconductivity but appears to coexist with two-dimensional superconductivity \cite{Li2007,Berg2007,Tranquada2008,li2018tuning}.
+In Section~\ref{scenarios}, we show that, similar to the stripe scenario, the suppression of the three dimensional superconductivity in spin-vortex scenario can be explained by the displacement of the modulation patterns in the adjacent CuO$_2$ planes.